SanderNilsen/RainyDays/README.md

 # Rainy Days - Cross-Course-Project
 <img src="images/RD-Template.png">

-The Rainy Days course assignment is a simple e-commerce website for selling clothing items.
-It utilizes HTML, CSS, and JavaScript.
+The Rainy Days course assignment is a simple e-commerce website for selling clothing items made with HTML, CSS and JavaScript.

 ## Description
 This project marks my first experience with both web design and web coding.
-I utilized HTML and CSS to construct the website's structure and style.
+I have used HTML and CSS to construct the website's structure and style.
 Furthermore, I recently incorporated vanilla JavaScript to fetch dynamic data from an API.
 I have learned coding along the way in this project which has been valuable, but it is also reflected in the code.
 I have discovered repetitive code snippets that could have been improved, especially after reworking the original hardcoded part into JavaScript.
 In addition, I have used different methods in the different JavaScript files, which is a consequence of my continuous learning process.
 I will take these experiences with me to my next project and aim to be more consistent and improve the code even further.

 ## Overview
 - `index.html`: Home page with categories and products on sale.